Crash Bash: Gameplay

-Crash Bash is a party video game featuring eight playable characters with differing powers and skills: Crash, Coco, Tiny, Dingodile, Cortex, Brio, Koala Kong, and newcomer Rilla Roo.
+Crash Bash is a party video game featuring eight playable characters with differing powers and skills: Crash, Coco Bandicoot, Tiny Tiger, Dingodile, Cortex, Doctor Nitrus Brio, Koala Kong, and newcomer Rilla Roo.
 The gameplay consists of 28 different mini-games divided into seven categories with multiple variations each.
 The categories consist of: "Ballistix", in which players pilot hovercraft to deflect steel balls away from their goal; "Polar Push", in which players riding polar bear cubs must knock opponents off of an icy arena; "Pogo Pandemonium", in which players navigate a grid on pogo sticks to paint squares with their color; "Crate Crush", in which players throw or kick stone crates at their opponents to deplete their health and eliminate them from play; "Tank Wars", a tank battle involving mines and missiles; "Crash Dash", a multi-lap race on a circular track; and "Medieval Mayhem", a variety of challenges played within a circular arena.
 Crash Bash includes multiplayer compatibility for up to four human players with the use of the PlayStation Multitap.

 Crash Bash features three distinct modes of play: "Adventure", "Battle" and "Tournament".
 In the Adventure mode, one or two human players must win all 28 mini-games and retrieve trophies, gems and crystals by accomplishing certain challenges presented for each mini-game.
 The mini-games are accessed from a series of "Warp Room" hub areas, with the first Warp Room consisting of four mini-games.
 A trophy is won by achieving victory in three rounds of any given mini-game.
 After obtaining a trophy, the player(s) can return to the mini-game and receive a gem or crystal by winning one round under special conditions.
 When a minimum number of trophies, gems and crystals have been won, the Warp Room's "Boss Arena" becomes accessible, in which the player(s) must defeat a boss character by depleting his health.
 Winning a Warp Room's Boss Arena will grant entry to the next Warp Room.
 When three of the game's four Boss Arenas have been won, mini-game challenges become available in which the player(s) can win gold or platinum Relics by defeating advanced computer-controlled opponents.
 The Adventure mode is completed when all trophies, gems, crystals and relics have been won.

 The Battle mode is a quick match within any mini-game that has previously been won in the Adventure mode.
 The mini-games within this mode can be played as a free-for-all or in teams.
 In the Tournament mode, players compete in four consecutive mini-games and accumulate points; the player with the most points wins the tournament.
 In both the Battle and Tournament modes, the number of rounds needed to win a mini-game can be adjusted between two and seven, and the skill level of computer-controlled opponents can be adjusted between "easy", "medium" and "hard".